At the end of this activity, you will be able to:

 Question: Can you draw a diagram that represents the hierarchy of the data types?

-If we want to extract one or several values from a vector, we must provide one or several indices in square brackets.
+If you want to extract one or several values from a vector, you must provide one or several indices in square brackets.
 For instance:

 animals <- c("mouse", "rat", "dog", "cat") animals ## "rat" animals[c(3, 2)] ## "dog" "rat"